 - The children should be instructed where they may tag.
 They may only tag the front of the torso and front of the legs and feet.
 This prevents injury because no contact to the face is allowed, and it also makes the game a little more challenging and fun.

 - The "king" can block, parry, evade, and dodge.
 Whoever tags the "king" becomes the new "king," and another round begins.
 If the "king" lasts 5 seconds without being tagged, then they remain "king" for the next round.

 - This game tests agility, speed, and focus.
 Some kids, I've found, are as evasive as a football player.

 This game tests balance, strength, coordination, and speed.
 It is primarily a test of balance and having an effective base and stance.

-- Two children are selected.
+- Select two children.
 They stand facing each other and grab each others' shoulders.
 They are to attempt to throw the other off-balance, either making their opponent drop to one knee or be swept onto their back on the mat.

 - It is important to be attentive during this game and even better to have an additional instructor involved.
 You want to make sure no one lands too hard on the mat or hits a wall.

 - In addition, you can create a ring of some kind that will act like a real Sumo ring; if one child is pushed out of its border, then they are out.
 We used to use jump ropes to create a ring at my old dojo.